mat0714/mk-bank-2/README.md

 - show all customers profiles(with their accounts)
 - change all savings accounts rate of interest

-Every operation you can realize directly from the console.
+Every operation you can initiate directly from the console.

+## Technologies
+Java17, Maven, JUnit, MySQL